 HOUSING AND MEALS

-Participants are accommodated together in a modern student-housing complex.
+Participants are accommodated together in a student-housing complex.
 Each student shares a bedroom with no more than two others in a shared apartment with 4 rooms.
 Kitchen and laundry facilities are also provided.
 Gym access is available for a nominal fee.
-Several group meals are organized at restaurants during the five-week session.
-During the trip to Florence, students are housed in a hotel.
+A few group meals are provided during the program.

-The program begins with a guided tour of Rome.
-Additional site visits are scheduled over the five weeks as part of the academic curriculum.
-The program includes an excursion to Florence, which features a walking tour of the city, a visit to the principal museums, and a banquet in a typical Tuscan restaurant.
+The program includes a guided tour of Rome.
+Additional site visits are scheduled over the program duration as part of the academic curriculum.
+The program usually includes an excursion to Florence, which features a walking tour of the city, a visit to the principal museums, and a banquet in a typical Tuscan restaurant.

 Arrive in Rome

 Walking Tour of Rome